pydot-a11y/a11ypydot/src/ticket3/latency.md

 	•	✅ Keep 1 story (3 points) in this sprint for the parallel rendering refactor.
 	•	🕐 Hold the streaming and renderer reuse changes for the next sprint after internal discussion.

+Sure — here’s an expanded version that stays simple but gives enough clarity for a developer to start exploring right away:

+⸻

+🧠 How I Understand the Ticket

+This spike is about figuring out how to bridge the gap between C4 DSL models (which describe architecture in diagrams) and the actual source code (where the implementation lives).
+Currently, the C4 models are often created manually and can easily drift away from what’s in the code.
+The goal is to research and experiment with ways to automate or semi-automate that link, so that when developers update code, the C4 model can also reflect those changes—or vice versa.

+⸻

+💡 Simplified Explanation for the Developer

+The goal of this spike is to explore how we can build a small pipeline or tool that connects C4 DSL diagrams with the project’s source code.
+You’ll investigate how elements defined in the C4 DSL (like Systems, Containers, Components) can map to real code artifacts such as packages, modules, or classes.
+For example, if the DSL defines a “UserService” container, can the tool identify the corresponding UserService class or module in code and keep them in sync?

+You should also look into:
+	•	How the DSL and code can communicate (e.g., through annotations, metadata, JSON mapping, or CI/CD hooks).
+	•	Whether we can generate or update C4 DSL files automatically based on the code structure.
+	•	What existing tools (like Structurizr, CALM, or custom parsers) can help.

+The output of this spike should be a short summary or prototype showing what’s possible, what tools/libraries might be needed, and recommended next steps for implementation.

+⸻

+Would you like me to make it read more like a Jira description (structured with bullets and sections) or a message summary (short paragraph you paste in the ticket directly)?